Alex-42-AI/Graphs-and-Trees/README.md

 18) listing out all maximal by inclusion (not cardinality) cliques in the graph, to which a given node belongs;
 19) returning the clique graph of the original one (where a node represents a maximal by inclusion clique in the original one and links represent clique intersections);
 20) partitioning the nodes/links of the graph into a set of independent sets (anti-cliques) such, that the partition has as few elements as possible;
-21) listing out all minimum by cardinality vertex covers of the graph;
+21) returning a minimum by cardinality vertex cover of the graph;
-22) listing out all minimum by cardinality dominating sets of the grpah;
+22) returning a minimum by cardinality dominating set of the graph;
-23) listing out all maximum by cardinality independent sets of the graph;
+23) returning a minimum by cardinality independent set of the graph;

 Unique methods for directed graph classes are:
 1) listing out the previous nodes of a given one (if such is gives, otherwise it shows this for all nodes);